siyuantu/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/the-name-of-this-team-is-greyworks/OUTLINE.md

 * a video no more than 30 seconds long that describes or depicts the use case for the proposed mobile experience and/or introduces the Contestant or team.
 Status: INCOMPLETE

 * at least 1 but no more than 10 visual examples of the proposed mobile experience (e.g., wireframes, screenshots, mock ups).
-Status: INCOMPLETE
+Status: COMPLETE

 ## Final Words